 No, but if you want, Caroline can leave you at the Santa Catalina monastery at the end of the tour.
 Here, you would have to pay an entrance fee.
 But Caroline cannot guide you inside of the monastery.
 You would have to book one of the official guides there.

-This is because the Walking Tour with Caroline is usually done in a very spontaneous way!
+This is because this Arequipa Walking Tour with Caroline is usually done in a very spontaneous way!
 Caroline is flexible and very relaxed.
 If you walk around and realize, you want to go to a specific place, or there is an event going on, you will go there!
 Nothing is fixed here, but will be adapted to your preferences.
 So, feel free to communicate your wishes to Caroline! 🙂

 For questions about booking a tour, prices, preparation for your trip, health and safety or other themes, please check our Frequently Asked Questions page.
 If you can’t find your question & answer, email us and we’ll add it!